uchicago-dsi/rafi-poultry/pipeline/README.md

        - FILTERING; bool; True if infogroup data is raw and needs to be filtered by SIC code
      - i.e. python main.py "../data/raw" "poultry|chicken|broiler" 5 "2015" True
      - All functions are executed by default.
 Specify a function name in the command line argument following the --function flag to run that function individually.
+     - To enable the smoke test for cleaning Infogroup files, add the flag --smoke_test True to the command line argument.